ChuanyuXue/tsnkit/doc/source/quickstarted.md

 python setup.py install
 ```

 From pip:

 ```
 pip install -U tsnkit
 ```

-*Note: Currently, the pip version might be behind in updates compared to the source installation, so it's recommended to install from source for the latest features.*
+*Note: Currently, the pip version might be behind in updates compared to the source installation, so it's recommended to install from source for the latest features.
+If `python setup.py install` fails, try `python -m pip install .` instead.*

 ## Example Usage: